Allegiant (novel): Film adaptations

 On December 16, 2013, Summit Entertainment announced that the film adaptation of Allegiant would be released on March 18, 2016.
 On April 11, 2014, Lionsgate announced that the film adaptation would be split into two films titled The Divergent Series: Allegiant and The Divergent Series: Ascendant.
 On July 9, 2014, Lionsgate recruited Noah Oppenheim to write the screenplay for Part 1.
 Shailene Woodley, Theo James, and Naomi Watts will reprise their roles.
 On December 5, 2014, it was announced that Robert Schwentke, who directed The Divergent Series: Insurgent, would return to direct Allegiant.
 Principal photography for The Divergent Series: Allegiant began in Atlanta on May 18, 2015.
 The film was released to generally negative reviews from critics, and was a box office disappointment, grossing only $179 million worldwide against a $142 million budget.

 Ascendant was to have had a release date of June 9, 2017.
 After the poor performance of Allegiant at the box office, it was announced it would be created as a television film, followed by a television spinoff series.
 However, in February 2017, after it was announced that the fourth film would be a television project, Woodley backed out of her starring role.

-In December of 2018, both the TV movie and series were canceled.
+In December 2018, both the TV movie and series were canceled.